C0m3b4ck/Vulntest-AI-Agent/README.md

 ## Contributors
 Started on August 4th, 2025 by C0m3b4ck.

+# Why I made this
+I was watching some YouTube but then got annoyed at the constant cheesy AI ads telling that prompt engineering is the past and agents are the future.
+They also said how if I don't sign up for their webinar I will suffer.
+In order to prove them wrong, I made this and I quite like it!
+I though about such an "agent" earlier but never had the motivation.

 ## Requirements
 - Python 3.x (tested on Python 3.13)
 - Runs on Linux (tested on Ubuntu Linux), Windows might need modified file handling which will soon come :)